Playerian/Jungle-Exploration/README.md

 (NVM)

 # Aims:
-1. Direction function that do certain thing after you step in something. (which leads to locking outcome by different x, y, or step)
-2. Recruit one debugger for balancing the game
+1. Recruit one debugger for balancing the game
-3. To make the game harder to lose and harder to win
+2. To make the game harder to lose and harder to win

-# BrainStorming:
+# Agenda:
-1. stuff
-2. more stuff
+1. The lost king.(Officially taken by Anthony)
+2. The black village.(Officially taken by Waylen)
+3. End game Roman Ruin.
+4. Fog of South.
+(I'll do it)
+5. Deep Jungle in the west.
+6. Coliseum.
+7.

 # FAQS:
 Q1: Why the beast drops compass component from its body?